toshimaru/blog.toshima.ru/_posts/2020-02-22-ruby-private-constant.md

 layout: post
 title: Ruby Private Constant
 tags: ruby
+last_modified_at: 2022-03-23
 ---

-How can we define a private constant in Ruby.
+How can we define a private constant in Ruby❓

-Let' define `PRIVATE_CONSTANT` in the `private` section.
+Let's define `PRIVATE_CONSTANT` in the `private` section.

 ```rb
 # private_constant.rb